VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 We'll incorporate a basic template:

-Possibly add a <title> in the head.
+Possibly add a  in the head.
 We can use the content topic or if none, "Article".

 Basic styling not asked, likely minimal or external CSS maybe linked globally.
 Phase 1 might not concern style.